legacysurvey/legacysurvey/pages/pubs.rst

 When using data from the Legacy Surveys in papers, please include the `text on the acknowledgment page`_.

-This page is likely to be incomplete and has been updated through the end of April, 2019.
+This page is likely to be incomplete and has been updated through mid-June, 2019.
 For additional publications, see also the NOAO publications lists for `2018`_ and `2019`_, and `citations`_ to the `DESI Legacy Imaging Surveys Overview Paper.`_

-2019 (17 publications so far)
+2019 (32 publications so far)
 =============================
 #.
+Pearson et al., `Detecting Thin Stellar Streams in External Galaxies: Resolved Stars & Integrated Light`_
+#.
+Maschmann & Melchior, `Ultimate Merging at z~0.1`_
+#.
 Huang et al., `Finding Strong Gravitational Lenses in the DESI DECam Legacy Survey`_
 #.
+Wang et al., `Accurate Modeling of the Projected Galaxy Clustering in Photometric Surveys: I. Tests with Mock Catalogs`_
+#.
+Ross & Cross, `The Near and Mid-infrared photometric properties of known redshift z>5 Quasars`_
+#.
+Goldstein et al., `GROWTH on S190426c.
+II.
+Real-Time Search for a Counterpart to the Probable Neutron Star-Black Hole Merger using an Automated Difference Imaging Pipeline for DECam`_
+#.
+Walmsley et al., `Galaxy Zoo: Probabilistic Morphology through Bayesian CNNs and Active Learning`_
+#.
+Chen et al., `The Most Rapidly-Declining Type I Supernova 2019bkc/ATLAS19dqr`_
+#.
+Wilson & White, `Cosmology with dropout selection: Straw-man surveys and CMB lensing`_
+#.
 Sridhar et al., `Cosmic distance determination from photometric redshift samples using BAO peaks only`_
 #.
-Simon et al., `Dynamical Masses for a Complete Census of Local Dwarf Galaxies`_
+Chilingarian et al., `Internal dynamics and stellar content of eight ultra-diffuse galaxies in the Coma cluster prove their evolutionary link with dwarf early-type galaxies`_

 #.
 Comparat et al., `Active Galactic Nuclei and their Large-scale Structure: an eROSITA mock catalogue`_
 #.
-Chilingarian et al., `Internal dynamics and stellar content of eight ultra-diffuse galaxies in the Coma cluster prove their evolutionary link with dwarf early-type galaxies`_
+Erkal et al., `The total mass of the Large Magellanic Cloud from its perturbation on the Orphan stream`_
 #.
+Bates et al., `Mass Functions, Luminosity Functions, and Completeness Measurements from Clustering Redshifts`_
+#.
 Koposov et al., `Piercing the Milky Way: an all-sky view of the Orphan Stream`_
 #.
+Baltay et al., `The DESI Fiber View Camera System`_
+#.
+Meyer et al., `New Constraints on Quasar Evolution: Broad Line Velocity Shifts over 1.5 < z < 7.5`_
+#.
+Yang et al., `Exploring Reionization-Era Quasars IV: Discovery of Six New z > 6.5 Quasars with DES, VHS and unWISE Photometry`_
+#.
+Meyer et al., `Quasi-stellar objects acting as potential strong gravitational lenses in the SDSS-III BOSS survey`_
-Bait, Wadadekar & Barway, `Outlying H-alpha blobs in SDSS IV MaNGA`_
+#.
+Bait, Wadadekar & Barway, `Outlying H-alpha emitters in SDSS IV MaNGA`_
+#.
+Zou et al., `Photometric Redshifts and Stellar Masses for Galaxies from the DESI Legacy Imaging Surveys`_
+#.
+Simon et al., `Dynamical Masses for a Complete Census of Local Dwarf Galaxies`_
 #.
 Dey et al., `Overview of the DESI Legacy Imaging Surveys`_
 #.
 Chen et al., `Characterizing circumgalactic gas around massive ellipticals at z ~ 0.4 - III.
 The galactic environment of a chemically pristine Lyman limit absorber`_
 #.
 Dominguez-Sanchez et al., `Transfer learning for galaxy morphology from one survey to another`_